-Complete the online course within the Maintain high attendance during the 8-week program; as attendance will be paramount to passing the Part 107 examination.
+Maintain high attendance during the 2-month program; as attendance will be paramount to passing the Part 107 examination.
 Participate in more than 50% of weekly training calls.

 Weekly Part 107 Training Calls

-We provide weekly training calls every Saturday from 9-10 am.
+We provide weekly training calls every Saturday from 9-10 am PT.

-The weekly training calls are a great chance for students to review training materials, and take a deep dive into subjects such as aviation weather information and aeronautical charts.
-Each weekly call includes a real-time quiz using the Kahoot app.
+The weekly training calls are a great opportunity to review training materials, and take a deep dive into subjects such as aviation weather information and aeronautical charts.
+Each weekly call includes a real-time 31 question interactive quiz using the Kahoot app.

-We also conduct drone flight training sessions about once a month.
-These sessions are free and open to all active students in the NVBAA Part 107 Training program.
+We also conduct outdoor drone flight training sessions about once a month.
+These sessions are free and open to all active learners in the NVBAA Part 107 Training program.

 Complete the form below and we’ll reach out to you to connect.